top of page

 Can I submit to more than one location?

 You may submit your project to more than one location, but each submission must be made in a separate application.
-You must also be willing to attend the WFTV Festival at the location you have submitted to, should your application be successful.
+You are also required to attend the WFTV Festival at the location you have submitted to, should your application be successful.

 When will I know if my application has been successful or not?